tungp99/ern-overlay/README.md

-# CVE-2021-3156

-#### Stopwatch Overlay written in Go, made to play Elden Ring Nightreign lol.
+# Elden Ring Nightreign Overlay

 Traits:

-- runs on Windows, Linux and MacOS.
+- runs on Windows and MacOS, do not have Linux to test.
 - lightweight, has nothing in it.
 - powered by purely OpenGL, no UI framework.